curl/curl/docs/libcurl/opts/CURLINFO_TLS_SSL_PTR.md

 This option has not been thoroughly tested with clear text protocols that can be upgraded/downgraded to/from SSL: FTP, SMTP, POP3, IMAP when used with CURLOPT_USE_SSL(3).
-Though you can to retrieve the SSL pointer, it's possible that before you can do that, data (including auth) may have already been sent over a connection after it was upgraded.
+Though you can to retrieve the SSL pointer, it is possible that before you can do that, data (including auth) may have already been sent over a connection after it was upgraded.

 Renegotiation.
 If unsafe renegotiation or renegotiation in a way that the certificate is allowed to change is allowed by your SSL library this may occur